perfect-things/perfect-home-themes/README.md

 You can have a look at the sample themes that are already in the repo.
 Once we have a decent number of themes, there's a plan to create some sort of a gallery website :smile:.

+# Themes - FAQ

+### Changing a theme doesn't do anything
+It doesn't have to do anything.<br>
+Theme does not have to contain an `index.css` file, and if it doesn't - nothing will change.

+### When I change a theme my icons/thumbnails don't change
+This is by design!<br>
+When you select an icon - it is converted to a DataURI format and stored in your browser's cache (for speed and stability).
+So when you change a theme - nothing happens.
+If you want to change a bookmark icon/thumbnail, you can do so by editing a bookmark and selecting a new icon from the new theme.